eras/tlsd/README.md

 server and the clients.
 Currently the tool assumes there is a central server all want to exchange messages with, as there is no way to indicate which server a client is interacting with.
-There are two kinds of channels in the example: ones from server to the clients and ones from the clients to the server.
+There are two kinds of channels in the example: ones from the server to the clients and ones from the clients to the server.

 Once a message appears in a channel (e.g. the channel is `busy`), it is considered to be sent by the tool.
 Once a message disappears (no